OmG3r/steam-trade/README.md

 ```
 ## 2FA codes
 #### `fa(shared_secret)`
-- `shared_secret` is the account's shared secret (if you don't know what is this try googling 'steam shared_secret'), defaults to the logged in account's steamid if logged in
+- `shared_secret` is the account's shared secret (if you don't know what is this try googling 'steam shared_secret'), defaults to the logged in account's steamid if logged in.

-**NOTE**: using this command with a share_secret will not change/set the current saved shared_secret for the account
+**NOTE**: using this command with a new shared_secret will not change/set the current saved shared_secret for the account
 ```ruby
 require 'steam-trade'